Sandymount Strand Tern Roost - 31st August 2017.

 The end of summer tern roost at Sandymount Strand can be a spectacular sight.
-The roost consists of terns that congregate in the Irish Sea to feed up on sandbanks, prior to their departure for African wintering grounds.
-Most are Irish breeding birds but their numbers are swelled by others from Britain and further afield.
+The roost consists of terns that have spent the day feeding around various Irish Sea sandbanks in preparation for their long migration to African wintering grounds.
+Most are birds that bred in Ireland, augmented by others coming from British colonies or further afield.

 About 50 South Dublin members assembled near Merrion Gates at 7pm before heading out on the strand to get a better and closer view of the birds.
 On arrival the tide was way out but flooding, and the hope was that it would gradually drive birds ahead of it allowing us get good views.
 It was a bit early for terns but many gulls were spread out around the strand as well as along and near the shoreline.
 Most were Black-headed and Herring Gulls as well as smaller numbers of Common, Lesser Black-backed and Mediterranean Gulls.